WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:** 2560x1600 with FSR
 - **Settings:** Low
 - **Method & Source:** Native (ARM64), Steam
+- **Notes:**
+  - Ok.
+  - I would expect more from a native game like this
+  - High res and make sure to Enable FSR or MetalFX for higher fps
+  - Doesn't look magnificent
-- **Notes:** Ok.
-I would expect more from a native game like this.
-High res and make sure to Enable FSR or MetalFX for higher fps.
-Doesn't look magnificent.
-Can reach 60fps with tweaking settings until thermal throttling comes over for dinner.
+  - Can reach 60fps with tweaking settings until thermal throttling comes over for dinner

 ### Dying Light - u/WhySooooFurious
 - **Stability:** Stable